mohamedamale11-sys/assurance-service/README.md

 go run ./cmd/assurectl verify --data ./data --batch 100
 ```

-## Data storage
+## Data storage (evidence artifacts)

 By default the service writes:

 - `data/events.log` (append-only record chain)
 - `data/roots.log` (Merkle roots per batch)

 These files are the evidence artifacts for audits.
+They are intentionally
+append-only and can be verified offline.

 ## Environment variables